vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 **Note** In the configuration file for the management cluster, enable the AWS internal load balancer as follows:

 `AWS_LOAD_BALANCER_SCHEME_INTERNAL: "true"`
-Using an internal load balancer scheme prevents the Kubernetes API server for the cluster from being accessed and routed over the internet.
+Using an internal load balancer scheme prevents the Kubernetes API server for the cluster from being accessed and routed over the Internet.

 To create a new Tanzu Kubernetes Grid management cluster, run the following command: